aryanraghuavnshi31/Innothon2.0/README.md

 **Real-Time AI-Based Email Threat Detection System**

 Digi रक्षक (Rakshak) is a privacy-focused desktop application that automatically scans incoming emails for phishing, spam, and malicious content—without requiring any manual input.
-Running silently in the background, it provides real-time protection and explains threats through a clean, intuitive dashboard.
+Running silently in the background, it provides real-time protection and explains threats through a clean, intuitive dashboard..

 ---